Noel Lane (Galway hurler): Inter-county

-In 1988 Galway reached a fourth successive All-Ireland final and were favourites to retain the title.
-After more than a decade-and-a-half in the wilderness Tipperary were back providing the opposition in the championship decider.
-Galway defeated Tipp in the semi-final the previous year, however, with an extra year's experience it was expected that Tipperary might shade the victory.
-Galway used this to motivate themselves.
-After returning to form throughout the year, there was some surprise when Lane was dropped from the starting fifteen.
-He was introduced as a substitute once again and scored a crucial goal while Nicky English sent a late penalty over the bar for a point.
-A 1–15 to 0–14 score line resulted in victory for Galway and a third All-Ireland medal for Lane.
+In 1988, Galway reached their fourth consecutive All-Ireland final, where they were favored to retain the title.
+After years of absence, Tipperary provided the opposition in the championship decider.
+Galway had defeated Tipperary in the previous year's semi-final, making the final a highly anticipated rematch.
+Despite being the underdogs, Tipperary aimed to secure victory with an extra year of experience under their belt.
+Surprisingly, Galway's Lane, known for his impact as a substitute, was left out of the starting lineup.
+He was introduced as a substitute once again and managed to score a crucial goal.
+Despite a late penalty from Nicky English, which was sent over the bar for a point, Galway secured a 1–15 to 0–14 victory, earning Lane his third All-Ireland medal.

-Lane retained his reputation as a super sub in 1989 and collected a second National League medal that year after being introduced mid-way during the 2–16 to 4–8 defeat of Tipperary.
-For the third time in as many years both sides later met in the All-Ireland series, however, on this occasion the men from the West were controversially without their star player Tony Keady.
-The game turned out to be a tense and unsavory affair as Tipp finally triumphed over Galway.
-A 1–17 to 2–11 victory for the Munster men meant that Galway's three-in-a-row dream was over.
+Continuing his reputation as a super sub, Lane maintained his strong performance in 1989.
+He collected a second National League medal that year after entering the game midway during Galway's victory over Tipperary with a score of 2–16 to 4–8.
+In a recurring pattern, both teams met again in the All-Ireland series.
+However, Galway faced a setback as their star player, Tony Keady, was absent due to controversy.
+The match, marred by tension and unsportsmanlike conduct, saw Tipperary emerge victorious with a score of 1–17 to 2–11.
+This result put an end to Galway's hopes of achieving a three-in-a-row victory.

 In 1990 Lane was thirty-five years of age and was regarded as the veteran of the Galway team.
 In spite of this he was at full-forward for his eighth appearance in an All-Ireland final.
 Cork were the opponents, however, Galway were the red-hot favourites as they set out to win a third championship in four years.
 Shortly after half-time the westerners were up by seven points and were cruising to victory.
 Cork were a changed team in the second half, with captain Tomás Mulcahy scoring a key goal that seemed to revitalise the team.
 The final score of 5–15 to 2–21 brought a fifth All-Ireland final defeat for Lane.
 This defeat also brought the curtain down on his inter-county career.